csc335-UA-master/tictactoe-coverage/README.md

 Try not to add more tests than you need.

-This is due by the start of class on Thursday.
+This is due by the start of class on Tuesday.